Massachusetts Sports Betting

 UMass Lowell River Hawks Men's Basketball

 The River Hawks' men's basketball team has been a member of the American East Conference since it began transitioning to the Division I level in 2013.
 The River Hawks were first eligible for postseason play in 2017-18.
 The River Hawks won the Division II national championship in 1988.

 Recommended resources to help you bet on college basketball:

 One of the most famous races in the world, the Boston Marathon, takes place in Massachusetts every year in April.
 It was started in 1897 and is considered one of six "World Marathon Majors."

 The Northern Trust, an annual PGA Tour event, rotates between Massachusetts and the New York/New Jersey region.
 When in Mass., it takes place at TPC Boston, which hosted the event in 2020.
 The Northern Trust's partnership with the PGA concluded after the 2021 event, meaning that the event will no longer take place in Boston.

-- Massachusetts is home for a variety of men's and women's minor league sports teams, including lacrosse (Boston Cannons), hockey (Boston Pride), baseball (Lowell Spinners), and many more.
+Massachusetts is home to a variety of men's and women's minor league sports teams, including lacrosse (Boston Cannons), hockey (Boston Pride), baseball (Lowell Spinners) and many more.